 It’s bad enough when married couples don’t have a will, especially when it’s so easy to do.
 But even without a will, the law won’t leave a surviving spouse high and dry, thanks to another piece of paper — a marriage certificate.

 If you’re married and die without a will, your estate will eventually go to your spouse because, according to the law, your spouse is your next of kin.
-If you’re unmarried and die without a will, your estate will still go to your next of kin — not to your partner.
+If you’re unmarried and die without a will, your estate still goes to your next of kin — but that’s not your partner.
 If you don’t relish the idea of a parent, a sibling or some distant uncle inheriting everything, get a will.

 Many big companies and government agencies extend health insurance coverage to unmarried couples.
-While it may not matter to your employer if you’re hitched, however, it does to the IRS.
+While it may not matter to your employer if you’re hitched, it does however matter to the IRS.

 Why?
 Federal tax law specifically excludes employee benefits received by spouses from taxation, but Uncle Sam doesn’t recognize domestic partners.
 Thus, if John’s and Jane’s employers both pay for their health coverage, they’re better off keeping them separate.

 If John has coverage and Jane doesn’t, they have to make a calculation: Do John’s extra taxes exceed what it would cost Jane to get a private health insurance policy?
 The correct path will depend on John’s tax bracket and Jane’s cost of health insurance.

-If one partner has a medical emergency, absent paper to the contrary, the other has no legal right to information or to make decisions about care.
+If one partner has a medical emergency, absent paper to the contrary, the other has no legal right to be given information or to make decisions about care.

 The solution to this problem is for each to name the other in an advance health care directive, which allows each of you to legally make decisions if the other is incapacitated.
 It also allows hospitals to share information usually reserved for spouses.

-There is one situation where a heterosexual couple living together can enjoy the rights of marriage without getting hitched the traditional way: They can claim a common law marriage — which is recognized by law in 15 states.
+There is one situation in which a couple living together can enjoy the rights of marriage without getting hitched the traditional way: They can claim a common law marriage — which is recognized by law in 15 states.